 Engaging Morgan County’s youth in protecting special places for future generations…

-The mission of the Junior Conservancy is to develop and sustain a heritage conservation ethic in Morgan County’s youth through education, civic engagement, volunteerism, and social events.
+The mission of the Junior Conservancy is to develop and sustain a conservation/preservation ethic in Morgan County’s youth through education, civic engagement, community service, and social events.